csharrison/Rackette/README.md

 =====================
 To run the REPL, run "ocaml lazy.ml" (in the lazy directory).

-To evaluate a file, run "ocaml read_file *filepath*" which will create the top level bindings for your program and let you use them in a REPL.
+To evaluate a file, run "ocaml lazy *path*" which will create the top level bindings for your program and let you use them in a REPL.

 Enjoy!